 When fossil collecting, you will need the correct equipment.
 Often, each location will differ and, depending on the weather and time of the year, you will also need to consider the correct clothing.

-If you are collecting in a quarry, there are important health and safety requirements by law.
-These are that you must wear a hard-hat, high visibility jacket and steel toe-cap boots.
+If you are on an organised field trip, such as our UKAFH fossil hunts, or collecting in a quarry, there are important health and safety requirements by law.
+These are that you must wear a hard-hat, high visibility jacket and strong boots with good ankle supports.

 This guide explains the recommended equipment you should take, both for your own safety and also the tools you might need.

 There are many geological tools available and taking the right tools is important.
 Our UKF locations explain the best tools suited for each location, but here is a list of the most common.